morrys/react-relay-offline/README.md

 ## Requirement

+* Version 3.0.0 or 4.0.0 of the react-relay library
-When a new node is created by mutation the id must be generated in the browser to use it in the optimistic response
+* When a new node is created by mutation the id must be generated in the browser to use it in the optimistic response

 ## TODO